 In the midst of this former forest was the "Ouilmette Reservation."
-Those two quoted words have a peculiar significance to the few old settlers yet living who knew Antoine Ouilmette and his Pottawatomie squaw Archange.
-To the few lawyers and others who have to do with land titles and county records they indicate only the legal description of a tract of land.
+Those two quoted words have a particular significance to the few old settlers yet living who knew Antoine Ouilmette and his Potawatomi squaw Archange.
+To the few lawyers and others who have to do with land titles and county records, they indicate only the legal description of a tract of land.
 It is my purpose to relate as briefly as possible what I have been able to learn of its first proprietors.

 The Ouilmette Reservation and its former occupants and owners have been the subject of much solicitude and investigation, not entirely for historical purposes, but more especially that the white man might know that he had a good white man's title to the Indian's land.

-The Chicago Genealogist describes the Ouilmette reservation as having been 1580 acres large, of which "some" 300 now fall into the city limits of Evanston, and 1280 fall into Wilmette.
-The borders are given as follows: southern boundary at Central Street in Evanston or a line due west from the Evanston light-house; eastern boundary at the lake shore; northern boundary at the level of Elmwood Avenue (Elmwood Avenue, formerly North Avenue) in Wilmette, a little south of Kenilworth; and the western boundary at the western terminus of the present street-ear line on Central Street in Evanston and Fifteenth Street in Wilmette.
+The Chicago Genealogist describes the Ouilmette reservation as having been 1,580 acres large, of which "some" 300 now fall into the city limits of Evanston, and 1,280 falls into Wilmette.
+The borders are given as follows: southern boundary at Central Street in Evanston or a line due west from the Evanston light-house; eastern boundary at the lakeshore; northern boundary at the level of Elmwood Avenue (Elmwood Avenue, formerly North Avenue) in Wilmette, a little south of Kenilworth; and the western boundary at the western terminus of the present street-ear line on Central Street in Evanston and Fifteenth Street in Wilmette.

 His first employment was with the American Fur Company, in Canada, and he came to Chicago in the employ of that company in the year 1790.
 This striking figure in our local history, and in the very early history of Chicago, is sadly neglected in most, if not all, the historical writings.
 Almost everyone in this locality knows that the Village of Wilmette was named after him; many misinformed people speak of Ouilmette as an Indian chief; a few of the writers merely mention his name as one of the early settlers of Chicago.
 And that has been the beginning and end of his written history.